dave2k77/lrdbenchmark/docs/development_summaries/ENVIRONMENT_SETUP.md

 ## 🎉 Success Indicators

 When the environment is properly set up, you should see:
-- ✅ LRDBenchmark version displayed
+- ✅ lrdbenchmark version displayed
 - ✅ All imports working without errors
 - ✅ Jupyter notebooks running smoothly
 - ✅ All demonstration notebooks executable

 ---

-**Environment Status**: ✅ Ready for LRDBenchmark development and analysis
+**Environment Status**: ✅ Ready for lrdbenchmark development and analysis